 Frequently Asked Questions

 Yes!
-All of our unique, artisan boards and even our wall art pieces are food safe.
+All of our classic and Georgian Bay Boards are 100% food safe.
 Many people use their serving pieces for display when they're not in use.

 Great question!
 If you take care of your new piece, it will last for generations.
 Care instructions for all our artisan pieces can be found on our Care Instructions page